The hidden and unexpected VAT costs created by barter transactions and rent free periods

-Carolyn Van Hecke, Senior VAT Manager explains a situation she came across recently and how a client was spared a £20k VAT expense with a bit of careful planning.
+Our Senior VAT Manager explains a situation she came across recently and how a client was spared a £20k VAT expense with a bit of careful planning.

-Carolyn’s client was a landlord who was a non- VAT registered individual with a tenant who had a VAT registered company.
+Her client was a landlord who was a non- VAT registered individual with a tenant who had a VAT registered company.

 The tenant agreed to carry out refurbishment works costing £100k plus standard rate VAT (£20k) in recognition of a rent-free period.
 The premises involved were residential so there was no ‘option to tax’.